-- 1. attended training that is at least equivalent to the PACA CAR 145 Maintenance Human Factors Initial training syllabus defined in GM-1 to CAR 145.A.30(e); - 2. received instruction in training techniques, and training development compatible with the skills to influence attitudes and behaviours; - 3. has worked for a minimum of three years within the aviation industry, or possesses a suitable academic background; - 4. has an appropriate level of understanding of Human Factors in the maintenance environment in relation to the organisation's HF programme (module 10 of GM-1 to CAR 145.A.30(e)).
+- 1. attended training that is at least equivalent to the CAR 145 Maintenance Human Factors Initial training syllabus defined in GM1 145.A.30(e); - 2. received instruction in training techniques, and training development compatible with the skills to influence attitudes and behaviours;

+- 3. has worked for a minimum of three years within the aviation industry, or possesses a suitable academic background; - 4. has an appropriate level of understanding of Human Factors in the maintenance environment in relation to the organisation's HF programme (module 10 of GM 1 145.A.30(e)).